garethtdavies/docker-masterclass/README.md

 636c8f11fee2        simple-docker-app   "/usr/bin/entry.sh /…"   3 minutes ago       Up 3 minutes        0.0.0.0:32769->9854/tcp   epic_montalcini
 ```
 Interestingly, whilst port 9854 in the container *is* mapped a port on the host,
 it's not mapped to port 9854.
-This is because `-P` maps ports specified by the
+This is because `--publish-all` maps ports
-`EXPOSE` directive to
+specified by the `EXPOSE` directive to
 [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port) on the host,
 usually the next free one.
 This initially doesn't sound particularly useful,
 but becomes more so in the context of Docker deployments to Cloud hosts where